codihuston/ustrending/docs/development.md

 Once the application is ready, it will re-load data as soon as you focus the browser.
 I recommend starting at `localhost:8080` and then navigating to pages, as this seems to have the most consistent UI experience.
 See [Notes](#notes).

+> Note: sometimes the cache layer and the worker process can have a
+> data "misalignment" due to how I've designed the cache to work in order to
+> prevent as few repeated outgoing requests as possible
+> (as to not spam google's servers).
+As a result, some trend data might
+> render oddly.
+If this happens, it is best to restart everyting via `skaffold`
+> as mentioned in the steps above rather than restarting the worker process.

+> Note: since the database should be persisted as per the `mongo-deployment.yml`
+> config file, you should never have to re-run the import scripts unless you've
+> deliberately obliterated the database files from your disk.

 ## Cleanup